omarzawahry/DecoratR/README.md

 ## Keyed Services

+**Note**: Keyed services require .NET 8.0 or later.
+This feature is not available when targeting .NET 6.0.

 DecoratR fully supports .NET 8+ keyed services, allowing you to create different decorator chains for the same service type:

 ```csharp